-Time Limit(s): Maximum allowable time (in seconds) tool is allowed to run.
+Time Limit (s): Maximum allowable time (in seconds) tool is allowed to run after going 'In Cycle'.

-Advanced Options: (see "4.2.4 Advanced Options" on page 12)
+Advanced Options: (see "4.2.4 Advanced Options" on page 16)

-Once PSet values are entered press to enter Edit Stage screen (shown in the following section).
+Once PSet values are entered press to enter Add New Stage screen.